Perishleaf/data-visualisation-scripts/dash-2019-coronavirus/README.md

 # 2019 Novel Coronavirus (COVID-19) Dashboard Monitor and Data Repository

-This public repository achives data and source code for building a dashboard using Dash and Plotly.
+This public repository achives data and source code for building a dashboard for tracking spread of COVID-19 globally.

+Tools used include python, dash, and plotly.

 Data is sourced from
 * [丁香园](https://ncov.dxy.cn/ncovh5/view/pneumonia?scene=2&clicktime=1579582238&enterid=1579582238&from=singlemessage&isappinstalled=0)